composize

 borderedCell() Adds a cell with thin borders to the current row value: string, options?: CellOptions Cell

-The cell() and borderedCell() functions accept an optional options parameter that allows for cell styling and merging:
+The cell() functions accept an optional options parameter that allows for cell styling and merging:

 Option Type Description